skyska/Movie--Recommendation--Engine/README.md

 # Recommendation

-This is a movie recommendation engine buit using Python( alongwith its numpy and pandas library) and streamlit
+This is a movie recommendation engine built using Python( alongwith its numpy and pandas library) and streamlit